rebryant/pgpbs-artifact/README.txt

   reproduce' and other operations that require the proof checker.

 test:
-  Run simple examples of the two demonstration benchmarks classes.
+  Run simple examples of the benchmarks.
 A lot of stuff gets printed out, but you should see the statement `VERIFIED' for each benchmark.

-demo-pgbdd:
-  The parity problems can be solved using the earlier solver PGBDD.
-  The performance is not as good as PGPBS, but it's better than that of any other known proof-generating SAT solver The results are saved as the file results-pgbdd.txt.
-The earlier solver EBDDRES should have performance comparable to PGBDD, in terms of proof length, on these benchmarks.

 test-pgbdd:
   Run simple examples with PGBDD